zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 {{< figure src="/img/small_chi.svg" caption="*Figure N: Negated Riccati-Bessel functions of the second kind of order n=1 (blue), n=2 (orange), n=3 (green).*" >}}

-Thus, we can estimate the asymptotic behavior of the expansion coefficients of the scattered field by using a single term of Equations 18.17.1 and 18.17.2:
+Thus, we can estimate the asymptotic behavior of the expansion coefficients of the scattered field by taking a single term from each of Equations 18.17.1 and 18.17.2:

 $$ \tag{18.19}
 \begin{aligned}